-This group falsely proclaims that the 1611 King James Bible is the only accurate and inerrant English language translation bible ever made.
-This “KJV Only” sect claims (loudly and ferociously) that all other English language bibles are completely corrupt and not to be trusted or used at all.
-They also condescendingly issue a lot of very vocal threats and noise about your condemnation and damnation to hell if you read or use any other English language bible today!
-While I appreciate (and strongly support) their desire to keep the Word of God free from error and corruption, their argument and teaching is without merit and logically inconsistent.
-Their claim is not only false, it cannot even be defended by well-formed logical reasoning.
+This group falsely proclaims that the 1611 King James Bible is the only accurate and inerrant English language translation Bible ever made.
+This “KJV Only” sect claims (loudly and ferociously) that all other English language Bibles are completely corrupt and not to be trusted or used at all.
+They also condescendingly issue a lot of very vocal threats and noise about your condemnation and damnation to hell if you read or use any other English language Bible today!
+While I appreciate (and strongly support) their desire to keep the Word of God free from error and corruption, their argument and teaching are without merit and logically inconsistent.
+Their claim is not only false, but it also cannot even be defended by well-formed logical reasoning.
 And are we really to believe that the Sovereign Lord God Almighty of the entire universe stopped protecting the sanctity of His Holy Word in the year 1611?
 And only in the English language?
 Ridiculous!
 Preposterous!
-Please use just a little common sense here: does it sound logical to you that the Lord would stop protecting the sanctity of His Word in 1611, and only in the English language?
-I hope you see the absurdity of this position.
+Please use just a little common sense here: does it sound logical to you that the Lord would stop protecting the sanctity of His Word in 1611 and only in the English language?
+I hope you see the absurdity of their position.

-Furthermore, and here their own logic fails: what about readers of other languages?
+Furthermore, and here their own logic fails even further: what about readers of other languages?
 Are they all just left out in the dark by God?
-How does the Spanish, German or French language reader handle the claim that the KJV Bible is the only bible that can ever be used?
+How does the Spanish, German, or French language reader handle the claim that the KJV Bible is the only Bible that can ever be used?
 Must they learn English if they want to read the Word of God?
 It always amazes me when I ask them that question.
-They look at me like I have three eyes and two heads and just spoke to them in an unknown tongue – because they of course have no logical answer to that question.
+They look at me like I have three eyes and two heads and just spoke to them in an unknown tongue – because they, of course, have no logical answer to that question.

-So while I recognize that the KJV bible was nearest (temporally) to the Protestant Reformation, a time when many of the translators and publishers of the Bible paid for their faith (and their bible translations) with their own lives, that is not a valid defense for the “KJV only” claim.
+So, while I recognize that the KJV Bible was nearest (temporally) to the Protestant Reformation, a time when many of the translators and publishers of the Bible paid for their faith (and their Bible translations) with their own lives, that is not a valid defense for the “KJV only” claim.
 It is true that the Word of God has always been under attack by men who seek to discredit it or twist it to suit their own agendas.
-So, I do agree they have a valid concern that modern bibles are subject to corruption.
-I also agree with them that the threat of corruption is high today as the message of Christ faces increased hostility from the world, and it is also true today that nearly all of the publishers of bibles have non-Christian owners, which further increases the risk of corruption of God’s Holy Word.
-For an example of this, compare Colossians 1:14 across multiple modern versions and notice how mention of the blood of Christ has been suppressed in many of them.
-However, this concern of corruption by translators, editors and publishers is not suddenly a new concern which started after the year 1611 – witness the corruption of the Latin Vulgate (which happened way before the KJV version) to support the peculiar doctrines of the Roman Catholic church.
+So, I do agree they have a valid concern that modern Bibles are subject to corruption.
+I also agree with them that the threat of corruption is high today as the message of Christ faces increased hostility from the world, and it is also true today that nearly all of the publishers of Bibles have non-Christian owners, which further increases the risk of corruption of God’s Holy Word.
+For an example of this, compare Colossians 1:14 across multiple modern versions and notice how the mention of the blood of Christ has been suppressed in many of them.
+However, this concern of corruption by translators, editors, and publishers is not suddenly a new concern that started after the year 1611 – witness the corruption of the Latin Vulgate (which happened way before the KJV version) to support the peculiar doctrines of the Roman Catholic church.

 We must remember that language continually evolves.
 What English words used to mean several hundred years ago doesn’t always match what they mean now.
 For a dramatic example, see the snippet below from the original Old English version of the Beowulf poem: